AH-Studio-One/DesignSystem/README.md

 | `colors`| `String`  | // f.e "#FF000044s"

-### Application fetches list of "look and feel identities" from backend using following API contract
+### API contract of a list of "look and feel identities"

 ```
 200 RESPONSE